GATB/gatb-minia-pipeline/README.md

 GATB-Minia-Pipeline
 -------------

-GATB-Minia-Pipeline is a de novo multi-k assembly pipeline for Illumina data.
+GATB-Minia-Pipeline is a de novo assembly pipeline for Illumina data.
 It can assemble genomes and metagenomes.

+It is multi-k, to aim for high contiguity.
+Similar software: MEGAHIT, metaSPAdes.

 The pipeline consists of:
 - Bloocoo (error correction)